souzatharsis/alpaca-rn-mobile/README.md

 This is an example React native mobile app to help you get started with Alpaca.

-Please check the iOS app on [App store](https://itunes.apple.com/us/app/alpaca-dashboard/id1448888086?ls=1&mt=8).
+You can find apps on [App store](https://itunes.apple.com/us/app/alpaca-dashboard/id1448888086?ls=1&mt=8) and [Google play store](https://play.google.com/store/apps/details?id=app.alpaca.markets).

 ## Main technologies used